Solid slots

 What Solid adds

 createSolidSlotRegistry(renderer, context, options?)— create a registry typed forJSX.Element.
-Accepts the sameSlotRegistryOptionsascreateSlotRegistry.Slot<TSlots, TContext>— generic slot component that takesregistryas a required propcreateSlot(registry, options?)— optional convenience helper that returns a registry-bound<Slot />componentSolidPlugin<TSlots, TContext>— convenience type alias for a plugin that returnsJSX.Element@opentui/solid/runtime-plugin-support— one-line runtime support for external plugin/module loading
+Accepts the sameSlotRegistryOptionsascreateSlotRegistry.Slot<TSlots, TContext>— generic slot component that takesregistryas a required propcreateSlot(registry, options?)— optional convenience helper that returns a registry-bound<Slot />componentSolidPlugin<TSlots, TContext>— convenience type alias for a plugin that returnsJSX.Element@opentui/solid/runtime-plugin-support— one-line runtime support for external plugin/module loading@opentui/solid/runtime-plugin-support/configure— configurable runtime support without import-time side effects

 Register plugins directly with registry.register() — no wrapper function is needed (unlike core’s registerCorePlugin).